- What is British Citizenship?

-The Life in the UK Test consists of 24 questions which aim to assess the individual’s understanding of British values, customs, traditions, and history in the hope that they will adapt smoothly.
+The test consists of 24 questions that aim to assess the individual’s understanding of British values, customs, traditions, and history in the hope that they will adapt smoothly.
 The test may be taken in English, Welsh or Scottish Gaelic.

 The English language requirement ensures that those who wish to acquire British citizenship are able to speak English, understand spoken English and read English.
 There are four ways you can meet the English language requirement:

 - If you are a national of a majority English speaking country

 - If you have achieved a degree taught in English

 - If you can demonstrate that your knowledge of English is equivalent to B1 (intermediate level) on the Common European Framework of Reference for languages

 - If you can obtain a speaking and listening qualification in English for Speakers of Other Languages at Entry levels 1, 2 or 3.
 This must be completed at an accredited institution on a course of study which uses citizenship-based teaching materials.

 Am I eligible for British Citizenship by Birth?